 - Network – physical network interface cards (NICs) to support connectivity with other servers

-When used in cloud computing, the operating system software that is installed directly on the server is generally a hypervisor which provides a hardware abstraction layer onto which additional operating systems can be run as virtual machines (VMs) or “instances”.
+When used in cloud computing, the operating system software that is installed directly on the server is generally a hypervisor that provides a hardware abstraction layer onto which additional operating systems can be run as virtual machines (VMs) or “instances”.
 This technique is known as hardware virtualization.

 A VM is a container within which virtualized resources including CPU (vCPU), memory and storage are presented, and an operating system can be installed.
 Each VM is isolated from other VMs running on the same host hardware and many VMs can run on a single physical host, with each potentially installed with different operating system software.